ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/server-database-configuration.markdown

 This timeout refers to patch/delete query operations.

-If an operation exeeds the specified time, an *OperationCanceledException* will be thrown
+If an operation exceeds the specified time, an *OperationCanceledException* will be thrown

 Example: